Why are there not more stop and yield signs in my neighborhood?

 - The intersection of a less important road with a main road where the “yield to the right rule” may be unduly hazardous.

 - A street entering a through highway or street

 - Where a combination of speed, restricted view, and accident record indicates a need for traffic control by STOP signs.

 In most cases, two-way stop control is sufficient to define right-of-way.
 Four way stops are helpful only when traffic volumes are high and approximately equal on all 4 approaches.
 Locations that experience traffic volumes of at least 500 vehicles per hour for at least 8 hours of an average day may benefit from 4-way STOP control.

 STOP and YIELD signs are used to assign right-of-way.
 They are not installed to divert traffic or control speeding.
 Studies have shown that the use of signs to control speed does not have the desired effect.
 Speeds may be reduced in the immediate vicinity of the signs, however speeds are usually higher between intersections than before the signs were installed.
 Unnecessary STOP and YIELD signs also increase air pollution, waste fuel, and create more neighborhood traffic noise.

 Under the right conditions, STOP and YIELD signs play an important role in neighborhood traffic safety.
 However, the misuse of them as a driver nuisance, speed break, or traffic diverter causes drivers to violate them and develop a disrespect for all traffic control devices…resulting in more traffic accidents overall.

-If you feel there is a residential intersection which may need additional control based on the criteria listed in this pamphlet, please call the Traffic Engineering Department at (806)378-6294 or e-mail us.
-You can also visit our offices in Room 238 of Simms Building at 808 S. Buchanan St, or write us a P.O.
-Box 1971, Amarillo, Texas, 79105-1971.
+If you feel there is a residential intersection which may need additional control based on the criteria listed in this pamphlet, please call us at (806)378-6294 or e-mail us.

 A Public Awareness Program